petros-d/docs/docs/runtime-release-notes.md

 id: 'runtime-release-notes'
 ---

-This document provides a summary of all changes made to the Astronomer Runtime, which is Astronomer's Docker image-based distribution of Apache Airflow.
+Astronomer runtime is a Docker image built and published by Astronomer that extends the Apache Airflow project to provide a differentiated experience.
+This document provides a summary of all changes made to each available version of Astronomer Runtime.
 For general product release notes, go to [Astronomer Cloud Release Notes](release-notes).

 If you have any questions or a bug to report, don't hesitate to reach out to us via Slack or Intercom.
 We're here to help.